MrLixm/llloger/doc/DEVELOPER.md

 Section related to code development.

-Code mostly try to follow Python standards (PEP).
+Code mostly try to follow Python standards (PEP) for syntax.
 Indent used are `2` white-space

-Code tests were made on Katana 4.5v1.
+Code tests were made on Katana 4.5v1 which is using `Lua 5.1.5`

 # Using outside of Katana